CodeMettle/akka-solr/README.md

 We have many unit tests which employ Solr's `EmbeddedSolrServer` to fire up temporary Solr instances that are loaded, queried, updated, and destroyed during testing.
 I'm sure there's better ways to go about that, but in the interest of maintaining our test setup I've made akka-solr customizable with different connection actors at runtime.

 To use a different connection actor, extend the `com.codemettle.akkasolr.ext.ConnectionProvider` trait and configure the `akkasolr.connectionProvider` config to point to your implementation. akka-solr provides an `HttpSolrServerConnectionProvider` in the `"tests"` jar as an example, which uses the akka-solr-provided `SolrServerClientConnection` actor to run queries against a SolrJ `SolrServer`.
-A simple `ConnectionProvider` can be created in your test code which uses the same actor with an `EmbeddedSolrServer` (example uri: `"solr://embedded?options=that&you=need"`).
+A simple `ConnectionProvider` can be created in your test code which uses the same `SolrServerClientConnection` actor with an `EmbeddedSolrServer` (example uri: `"solr://embedded?options=that&you=need"`).

 Plans
 -----